About the course

 Practicum phase

 The practicum experience is crucial for the transformation of a Montessori teacher.
 The Practicum can be done in a classroom with a Supervising Teacher or Self Directed.
-Observations and discussions with our experienced Field Supervisor will give the Interns support as they work toward Practicum completion.
+Observations (minimum of 3 - 2 onsite and 1 online - is required) and discussions with our experienced Field Supervisor will give the Interns support as they work toward Practicum completion.
 Two major projects are developed during the Practicum.
-The Practicum consists of at least 1,080 hours during a minimum of 1 school year in a classroom fulfilling AMS standards.